Corona Rigidity: Independence results, I. Nontrivial isomorphisms

-In particular, if $A$ and $B$ are elementarily equivalent and of density character $\leq \aleph_1$, then $A_\infty\cong B_\infty$, and both structures are isomorphic to the ultrapower of $C(K,A)$ associated with any nonprincipal ultrafilter on $\bbN$. \end{corollary}
+In particular, if $A$ and $B$ are elementarily equivalent and of density character $\leq \aleph_1$, then $A_\infty\cong B_\infty$, and both structures are isomorphic to the ultrapower of $C(K,A)$ associated with any nonprincipal ultrafilter on $\bbN$, $K$ being the Cantor space. \end{corollary}

-For discrete structures `density character' is of course an euphemism for cardinality.
+For discrete structures `density character' is of course a synonym for cardinality.
 For more see \cite[Theorem~A--F]{farah2019between}.

+This brings us to the question of elementary equivalence of \cstar-algebras.
 Finite-dimensional \cstar-algebras and separable UHF-algebras are elementarily equivalent if and and only if they are isomorphic (\cite[Theorem 3]{Mitacs2012}).
-However, for (separable) AF-algebras the relation of elementary equivalence is `smooth' while the isomorphism of AF-algebras is a `non-smooth' relation (it is classifiable by countable structures~\cite{FaToTo:Descriptive}).
-Hence, there are non-isomorphic elementarily equivalent unital AF-algebras that under $\CH$ their corresponding asymptotic sequence algebras, as well as their ultrapowers are isomorphic (see~\cite{EaVi:Saturation} for examples of such AF-algebras in the abelian case).
+However, even for (separable) AF-algebras the relation of elementary equivalence is `smooth' while the isomorphism of AF-algebras is a `non-smooth' relation (it is classifiable by countable structures~\cite{FaToTo:Descriptive}).
+Hence, there are non-isomorphic elementarily equivalent unital AF-algebras whose asymptotic sequence algebras, under $\CH$, as well as their ultrapowers are isomorphic (see~\cite{eagle2015saturation, games} for examples of such AF-algebras).

-We finish this section by another application of the metric Feferman-Vaught theorem which was used in~\cite{ghasemi2016reduced} to provide examples of `genuinely' noncommutative \cstar-algebras $A$ and $B$ such that the existence of an isomorphisms between them is independent from $\ZFC$.
+We finish this section by another application of the metric Feferman--Vaught theorem which was used in~\cite{ghasemi2016reduced} to provide examples of `genuinely' noncommutative \cstar-algebras $A$ and $B$ such that the existence of an isomorphisms between them is independent from $\ZFC$.